mvolkmann/blog/src/swift.md

 All parameters with default values must follow those that do not have a default value.

-Calls to a function must provided all the required arguments.
+Calls to a function must provide all the required arguments.
 Each argument is specified by the argument label, a colon, and a value.
 These must appear in the same orders as the corresponding parameters.
 The rationale for this is that it can make some calls more expressive,